By Kristy Espat

 Step 4: Document your procedure

 The easiest way to begin is to talk to employees and observe how a task is currently being done.
-Then, write down the specific steps and modify them, if necessary, before finalizing the steps into a shareable SOP.
+Then, write down the specific steps and modify them, if necessary, before finalizing the steps into clear guidelines.
 The observation process encourages team involvement and offers a direct view of how people work.
 A collaborative process makes it more likely that staff will find the SOPs helpful.

 As far as formatting your hotel’s standard operating procedures, some may be simple checklists, while others are numbered steps or bulleted lists or even made up of multiple components and paragraphs of instructions.
 As a general rule, try to make the SOPs visual and not too word-heavy so that they’re easy to read and use.
 For more intricate SOPs, you may consider using a flowchart to help staff quickly assess the right path.